VJ-Varanasi/personal-website/content/learning/guides/index.md

 slides: ""
 ---

-Below are some miscellaneous guides on regression and model building that I have written for personal and public use.
+Below is miscellaneous guide on regression and model building that I have written for personal and public use.
 Please feel free to provide any feedback at varun.varanasi@gmail.com.

-1. {{% staticref "uploads/regression.pdf" "newtab" %}}Practical Guide to Regression and Model Building{{% /staticref %}}
+{{% staticref "uploads/regression.pdf" "newtab" %}}Practical Guide to Regression and Model Building{{% /staticref %}}